-We hear it in our office all the time: “I just had a baby, and noticed my teeth have shifted….”
+We hear it in our Atlanta based dental office all the time: “I just had a baby, and noticed my teeth have shifted….”

 Ever wonder why all of a sudden you have a space between your teeth or now your teeth look crooked?
 This is extremely common.
 During pregnancy, lots of changes occur.
 Not only does your body gain weight and move organs around to make room for the growing fetus, but your bone also changes and your body produces relaxin.
 Relaxin does several things, including relaxing your pelvic muscles, making your feet grow and affecting tooth movement.